 How do I clear DNS after turning off VPN Edge?

 On Windows, run ipconfig /flushdns in Command Prompt.
 On macOS, run sudo dscacheutil -flushcache. sudo killall -HUP mDNSResponder.
 On Linux, sudo systemd-resolve –flush-caches or sudo /etc/init.d/dns-clean start depending on your distro.
 Then consider using a trusted DNS provider.
-Thunder vpn windows
+Top free vpn extension for edge: best options, features, setup guide, and safety tips 2026

 Can I use split tunneling instead of turning off VPN Edge?